Battle for Bittora by Anuja Chauhan

 In the Battle for Bittora, two friends – a Muslim boy and a Hindu girl grow up together.
 One comes from a political family that entered politics through freedom fighter route and the other from an ex-royal family.
 They land up in a Lok Sabha contest as they are coming of age and realize how special they are to each other.
 The two parties they represent are a mock version of Indian National Congress that is called Pragati Party and IJP and take on BJP.
 They fight like politicians, they tell you inside games that politicians play but they give you hope that the new generation of politicians has India in their hearts.

 The veneer of the story is a love story, but beneath it, you can see the reality of Indian politics and drama that plays out during every election.
 How the wave is created by both parties.
 How is the public fooled?
-How the loyalties shift?
+And how do the loyalties shift?
 How the money changes hands?
-How the funds are arranged?
-How are people controlled through their emotions?
-How adverse situations are converted into advantages and sympathy waves?
+How are the funds arranged?
+And how are people controlled through their emotions?
+How are adverse situations converted into advantages and sympathy waves?
 You know it, but maybe not in such graphic details.
 However, it is told in a way that does not depress you.
 The veneer keeps giving you that regular dose of romantic scenes.
 The two protagonist with their youthful vigor, keep bringing some hope back into the story.
 The minor characters also play their role well.

 Totally enjoyed reading the book.